maiertech/website/apps/website/src/lib/content/posts/sveltekit-sitemap/index.md

 </urlset>
 ```

 Every indexed page goes in a `<url>` tag.
 The `<loc>` tag contains the URL of the indexed page.
 The `<lastmod>` tag contains the last modified date.
 You may have encountered posts mentioning two more tags, `<priority>` and `<changefreq>`.
 There is no need to worry about choosing values for these two tags.
-[Google ignores both.](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml)
+[Google ignores both](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) ([and so does Bing](https://blogs.bing.com/webmaster/february-2023/The-Importance-of-Setting-the-lastmod-Tag-in-Your-Sitemap)).

 ## Creating a sitemap with SvelteKit